OCA/odoo-community.org/the-association/Bylaws.rst

 Article 26
 ----------

-Should divergences exist between the translations of these articles, the French version shall prevail.
 The present Statutes have been approved by the Constituent Delegate Assembly of June, 1st 2014 in Lausanne, Switzerland.